Smoked, Country Style,

 It's labor Day Weekend, and I figured that it would be a great day to have a few friends over for BBQ Ribs.
 On top of that, one of our local grocery stores had Boston Butt (Pork Shoulder) on sale for $ .88 / pound.
 I picked out a big one, then asked the butcher to slice it into Country Style Ribs.
 I was happy that for a little over $8.00 I would have enough meat to feed 5 or 6 hungry guests.

 Little did I know that, in my exuberance, I caused myself a major problem.
-I went ahead and made up the BBQ Rib Rub and the BBQ Mop, then I prepped the meat, and all was going well, until I went to place the Pork Ribs on my grill.
+I went ahead and made up the BBQ Dry Rub and the BBQ Mop, then I prepped the meat, and all was going well, until I went to place the Pork Ribs on my grill.
 Living on a boat has it's pros and cons, and one of the cons is that our grills are pretty small.
 I finally figured out that by putting my grilling pan directly on the first layer of Pork, I could get all of it on in 2 layers.
 Now the only worry that I had was wether or not both layers would smoke.
 They did, and the only downside was that it caused me a little additional work in having to rotate the Ribs every 30 - 45 minutes.

 Pork ribs, being so popular, have really gone crazy with their price.
 I've used these "Country Style Ribs" quite often with great results.
 And, as a bonus, you're getting more meat, and not paying so much for a handle (the bone).